postmanlabs/labs-docs/src/pages/postman-flows/flows-query-language/returning-structured-results.md

+---
-# Structuring how your data is returned
+title: "Structuring how your data is returned"
+page_id: "structuring-how-your-data-is-returned"
+updated: 2022-11-08
+order: 3
+warning: false
+---

 *Imagine you have the following JSON data returned by an endpoint:*